-- Always talk with your doctor before you start taking any new over-the-counter supplements or medicines. - Update your card or list when you stop taking a medicine, when you start taking others, and when your dose changes.
+- Always talk with your doctor before you start taking any new supplements or medicines. - Update your card or list when you stop taking a medicine, when you start taking others, and when your dose changes.

 Help with Medical Insurance Issues